 Many sales people believe that as long as the customer is on the phone, they still have a chance to make a sale, but you may be more successful if you set this mindset aside.
 Instead of taking the entire hour allotted for a meeting, cut the meeting short by fifteen minutes.
 Use the remaining time to debrief and prepare an email that points out how your product can add value to their business.

 Instead of passively building social media accounts waiting for your following to increase, take a proactive approach and search out the right followers using advanced search features.
 For example, LinkedIn’s advanced search allows you to search by industry, location, or keyword.
 With this, a sales person targeting customers in the automotive industry can search out automotive decision makers, make connections, and strengthen their impact on social media because they are connected with individuals who have a need for their product.

 Optimize email practices

 If you are like many, you delete emails based on subject titles alone.
 This wastes both the sender’s and receiver’s time.
-Get your emails read by creating intriguing headlines that create a sense of mystery (5 reasons financial reporting software is impossible to ignore) or urgency (10 ways to drive Q4 sales revenue).
+Get your emails read by creating intriguing headlines that create a sense of mystery (5 reasons financial reporting software is impossible to ignore) or urgency.

 Optimize headlines for mobile devices since this is where much of the deleting occurs.
 According to Entrepreneur Magazine, you should limit your subject line to 4-7 words.
 Remember that your customer is as busy as you are, so get them to your call to action quickly by making emails short and simple using bullet points to highlight the information you want them to see.
 And of course, never forget the call to action with a link to facilitate them in moving forward.